SleepyJay/PlaycodePython/CronParser/CronParser.md

-# PlaycodePython.CronParser v0.7.1
+# PlaycodePython.CronParser v0.7.2

 Parse a crontab and ask it questions.
+This version only runs in Python 3 (3.6).

 Should be able to parse a cron from the scheduling standpoint.